Regardless of your denomination, you can find theology scholarships to fulfill your vocational calling for church service.

 Deadline: March 15th

-The Lorene L. Gerdon Seminary Scholarship stands as the most lucrative of the scholarships for theology and Christian studies conferred by the Iowa United Methodist Foundation (IUMF).
-Earning this $7,500 award is reserved for Methodists residing in Appanoose, Davis, Mahaska, Marion, Monroe, and Wapello counties who’ve completed a bachelor’s degree and need financial assistance for professional ministry training at accredited ATS-accredited theological schools.
+The Iowa United Methodist Foundation offers the Lorene L. Gerdon Seminary Scholarship.
+It’s the most lucrative of the scholarships for theology and Christian studies.
+Earning this $7,500 award is reserved for Methodists residing in the counties of:

 Contact